-Another reason why a PR expert will be an asset to your company is because they can help you create an effective crisis management plan, which is necessary if anything terrible happens.
-Whether it is a product issue, a company-wide scandal, or something else entirely.
+Another reason why a PR expert will be an asset to your company is that they can help you create an effective crisis management plan, which is necessary if anything terrible happens.
+This could be in the form of a product issue, a company-wide scandal, or something else entirely.
 Proper crisis management can make the difference between a successful company and one that fails.

 Of course, common sense is that if your company receives a negative review, you need to be empathetic.
 Respond positively and provide a short-term solution that addresses a consumer’s immediate concerns.
 A long-term solution that will guarantee future customers will not encounter the same problems.
 However, it can be challenging for companies to set emotions aside.
-Especially when they have put so much time and effort into creating a product.
+This is especially true when they have put so much time and effort into creating a product.
 This is why you’re working with a PR expert.
-Since they don’t see your company as their baby.
-This person will be able to approach the situation with a level head experience.
+Since they don’t see your company as their baby, this person will be able to approach the situation with a level head experience.

 2) Say Thanks

 Say thank you may not seem like an important step.
-But the people you work with will greatly appreciate your gratitude.
+Nevertheless, the people you work with will greatly appreciate your gratitude.
 This is especially the case with media professionals.
 It is crucial that you maintain your relationship with them even after the launch.
-If you don’t do this and instead wait until you need something before you reach out again.
-They will start feeling like a means to an end.
+If you wait until you need something before you reach out again, they will start feeling like a means to an end.
 This feeling is enough to sour your relationship with a media contact permanently.
 As a result, it is important to keep reaching out to commend your contacts on stories they’ve recently written, and offering them news tips.
-Doing these things when it doesn’t directly benefit your brand will help you.
-Build a positive long-term relationship with each media contact in your list.
+Doing these things when it doesn’t directly benefit your brand will help you build a positive long-term relationship with each media contact in your list.

 3) Reassure Customers

-Don’t make the mistake of assuming that once your new product starts generating sales.
-It’s time to put your feet up and let things happen around you.
+Don’t make the mistake of assuming that once your new product starts generating sale, it’s time to put your feet up and let things happen around you.
 Instead, you should use this time to build relationships with your customers.
-So that you know how they’re getting along with your product.
+This way, you know how they’re getting along with your product.
 In order to do so, you should send them tailored messages showcasing more content about the product.
 Offer them avenues for providing feedback so that they know what to do if they have any questions.